LAN255 - Outboard motor Vevor - Free user manual and instructions

 WARNING!

 You are responsible for the safe and prudent operation of your vessel.
 We have designed your VEVOR product to be an accurate and reliable tool that will enhance boat operation and improve your ability to catch fish.
 This product does not relieve you from the responsibility for safe operation of your boat.
 You may avoid hazards to navigation and always maintain a permanent watch so you respond to situations as they develop.
-You must always be prepared to rega manual control of your boat.
-Learn to operate your VEVOR product in an ar free from hazards and obstacles.
+You must always be prepared to regain manual control of your boat.
+Learn to operate your VEVOR product in an area free from hazards and obstacles.

 WARNING!